paradoxical-dev/neollama/README.md

 {
 	autoscroll = true,
-	hide_cursor = true, -- Decides if cursor will be hidden in menu windows max_chats = 10,
+	hide_cursor = true, -- Decides if cursor will be hidden in menu windows max_chats = 10, -- Maximum number of persistent sessions
-	hide_pasted_text = true, -- Appended visual selection will be hidden from chat window if set to true params = {
+	hide_pasted_text = true, -- Appended visual selection will be hidden from chat window if set to true local_port = "http://localhost:11434/api", -- Endpoint must include /api not just the port params = {
-		model = "llama3:latest", -- Must be changed If llama3 is not available
+		model = "llama3.1", -- Must be changed If llama3.1 is not available
 		stream = false,
 		default_options = { -- If a default setting is not explicitly set the models default will be used instead mirostat = 0,